elastic/crawler/README.md

 - `ES_API_KEY`: The encoded API key from Step 2
 - `TARGET_WEBSITE`: The website you want to crawl

-> [!TIP]
-> If you prefer not to use environment variables or are on a system where they don't work as expected, you can skip this step and manually edit the configuration file in Step 4.

 #### Step 4: Update crawler configuration for Elasticsearch

-Create your crawler config file with the environment variables substituted:
+Create your crawler config file by running the following command.
+This will use the environment variables you set in Step 3 to populate the configuration file automatically.

 ```bash
 cat > crawl-config.yml << EOF